 What we bring to the Party

 Within the Greek Island Workshops, Glenn and Rose bring an encyclopedic knowledge of Greece and love of the Greek Isles.
-Glenn has explored over fifty-eight islands within the past twenty-one years.
+Glenn has explored over sixty (60!) islands within the past twenty-four years.

 Glenn is an award-winning assignment and studio photographer based in San Francisco since 1977. (http://glennsteiner.com) Glenn has been shooting and processing digital full time since 1999.